ajtpxn/EventTrackerProject/README.md

  ### Notes ###

  * Everything went much faster than I expected.
- * I have not been able to get the JUnit tests working yet.
+ * It took me longer to get the JUnit tests working than to write the software.